FaHiM-kHaN-96/FaHiM-kHaN-96/README.md

-Enamul Hakim Khan 👋
+Enamul Hakim Khan 🚀

-I’m a dedicated Software Engineering student at Daffodil International University and an enthusiastic Spring Boot developer with a passion for building scalable, high-performance backend systems.
-My focus is on crafting robust, user-centric applications that combine clean code with modern architectural principles to deliver seamless experiences and measurable business value.
+I’m a passionate Software Engineering student at Daffodil International University and a skilled Spring Boot developer dedicated to crafting scalable, high-performance backend systems.
+With a focus on clean code, modern architectural practices, and user-centric design, I build robust applications that deliver exceptional user experiences and drive business success.
 💼 Professional Experience

-Spring Boot Developer: Designed and developed RESTful APIs and microservices using Spring Boot, ensuring scalability and maintainability for enterprise-level applications.
+Spring Boot Developer: Architected and implemented RESTful APIs and microservices using Spring Boot, prioritizing scalability, security, and maintainability for enterprise-grade solutions.
-JavaFX Specialist: Built intuitive desktop applications, including a DIU Bus Management System, leveraging JavaFX for responsive and user-friendly interfaces.
+JavaFX Specialist: Developed intuitive desktop applications, such as the DIU Bus Management System, leveraging JavaFX to create seamless and engaging user interfaces.
-Software Engineering Student: Actively honing expertise in software design, development, and system architecture through academic projects and real-world applications.
+Software Engineering Student: Continuously enhancing expertise in software design, system architecture, and development through hands-on academic and professional projects.

-🌟 Key Competencies
+🌟 Core Competencies

-Backend Development: Proficient in building RESTful APIs, microservices, and monolithic applications using Spring Boot, Spring MVC, and Spring Data JPA.
+Backend Excellence: Expert in designing and deploying RESTful APIs, microservices, and monolithic applications using Spring Boot, Spring MVC, and Spring Data JPA.
-Database Management: Experienced in designing and optimizing relational databases with MySQL and integrating them with Spring applications via Hibernate.
+Database Optimization: Proficient in crafting and optimizing relational databases with MySQL, integrated seamlessly with Spring applications via Hibernate.
-System Architecture: Skilled in implementing clean architecture, dependency injection, and design patterns to ensure maintainable and testable codebases.
+Architectural Mastery: Skilled in applying clean architecture, dependency injection, and design patterns to ensure robust, testable, and maintainable codebases.
-API Integration: Adept at integrating third-party APIs and creating secure, efficient endpoints for seamless client-server communication.
+API Integration: Experienced in integrating third-party APIs and building secure, efficient endpoints for smooth client-server interactions.

 🌐 Connect with Me